You’ve finished stitching an area – or maybe you’re almost out of floss on your needle.

 When the back of your project has less knots, it’s easier on YOU.

 Less knots means you’re less likely to get your floss tangled and produce more (unintentional) knots.
-And when you can avoid tangles, you’re not getting stressed out by a hobby that’s supposed to be relaxing and chill.
+And when you can avoid tangles, you’re not getting stressed out by a hobby that’s supposed to be relaxing and fun.

 Also, knots can pull through to the front as you stitch, since Aida is made up of holes, after all.